 Moreover, navigation menus for eCommerce sites use jQuery to outline a more personalized navigation experience for customers.
 Galleries, maps, and sliders are some of the best-searched jQuery libraries, getting thousands of hits every single day.
 We haven’t been shy about sharing jQuery content and libraries ourselves; please check it out.

 - jQuery Animation Libraries & Plugins

 - 5 Reasons to Use jQuery

 - jQuery Map Plugins

 The Best Programming Language to Learn Right Now

-The programming languages, and few of the frameworks that you learned about above, are currently the most in-demand professions for coders, computer scientists, and technology engineers.
-All these languages are used daily by the world’s leading companies and businesses who shape the future of technology using this exact list of resources.
-We initially planned to report just on the languages themselves, but you can see that we extended that to include a list of a few resources for each particular programming language, and also an outgoing link towards the main page for each language where you can go and start learning from the documentation.
+The programming languages and frameworks above are currently the most in-demand professions for coders worldwide.
+The world’s leading companies and businesses who shape the future of technology use most, if all not, of these languages.
+We initially planned to report just on the languages themselves.
+But, you can see that we extended that to include a few resources for each particular programming language.
+There’s also an outgoing link towards the main page for each language to start learning from the documentation.